JeremyTheModernist/mongo-auth-nextjs/README.md

 - Login
 - Profile

-With these routes, new users can sign up, login, and view a protected route, the `/profile` page.
+With these routes, new users can sign up, login, and view a protected route, like the `/profile` page.

 ### The frontend uses Next.js to: